What You Need To Know About Hip Injections For Arthritis?

 • The patient lies face down on an X-ray table and is thoroughly cleaned over the hip area.

 • The physician guides a very small needle into the joint using X-ray guidance (fluoroscopy).
-It is necessary to inject contrast dye to confirm that medicine is reaching only the joint.
+It is necessary to inject contrast dye to confirm that the medicine is reaching only the joint.

 Post-Injection Procedure